galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
 > > 1.
-The longest contig in the primary assembly is 1.532.843 bp, and 1.532.843 bp in the alternate assembly.
+The longest contig in the primary assembly is 1.531.728 bp, and 1.532.843 bp in the alternate assembly.
 > > 2.
-The N50 of the primary assembly is 922.430 bp.
+The N50 of the primary assembly is 813.039 bp.
 > > 3.
-According to the report, 100% of reads mapped to both the primary assembly and the alternate assembly.
+According to the report, 100% of reads mapped to both the primary assembly and 97.98% to the alternate assembly.
 > >
 > {: .solution}
 >